AryanBhati7/AnimeSugeUI-Clone/README.md

 ## Acknowledgments 🙏

-- The design and layout inspiration came from the official AnimeSurge website 👩‍💻
+- The design and layout inspiration came from the official AnimeSuge website 👩‍💻
-- You can check them out at : https://animesuge.to/ 🌐
+- You can check them out at : [AnimeSuge](https://animesuge.to/) 🌐
 - Thanks to Vercel for their easy deployment service 🚀
 - Thanks to Shradha Mam and Alpha College for their great tutorials 😊